Anil1111/Academic-Projects-Tutorials/JS/tricky-parts.md

 Detailed explanation about it: [Mystery of this](https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/).

-## Symbol in JS:
+## Symbol in JS

 For normal primitive types:

 1. Number(3) or 3
 2. String('abc') or 'abc'
 3. Boolean(true) or true

 For Symbol primitive data type, we need to use the notation `Symbol(description)`

 ```javascript
 const s1 = Symbol();
 const s2 = Symbol(123);
 const s3 = Symbol('Rich');
 ```

 All `Symbol()` generates guaranteed unique values
 _You can think of each of them having extremely large unique numbers_
 **It is used as a unique identifiers in object properties** Will always create a new Symbol